Division of Longshore and Harbor Workers' Compensation (DLHWC)

 Yes.
 There are two such provisions:

-- Cases involving aliens and non-U.S. residents can be resolved by commuting benefits paid for permanent disability and death.
+a.
+Cases involving aliens and non-U.S. residents can be resolved by commuting benefits paid for permanent disability and death.
 In such cases, a one-time lump sum payment may be issued by the employer/carrier representing half of the present value of future compensation as determined by the OWCP district director.
 Medical benefits may not be commuted.

-- Death benefits may be paid only to the surviving spouse or child or children, or if no surviving spouse or child or children, to dependent parents.
+b.
+Death benefits may be paid only to the surviving spouse or child or children, or if no surviving spouse or child or children, to dependent parents.

 You should notify your employer immediately.
 If you need medical treatment, ask your employer to authorize treatment by a doctor of your choice.